spack/spack/lib/spack/docs/packaging_guide.rst

-Note that if a version part is alphabetic, it is considered to precede numeric versions, and it is compared to other alphabetic sequences using dictionary order, unless it is a special name, so:
+Note that if a version part is alphabetic, it is considered to precede numeric versions, and it is compared to other alphabetic sequences using dictionary order, unless it is a
+:py:data:`special name <spack.version.infinity_versions>`, so:

 .. code-block:: text